rsksmart/RSKIPs/IPs/RSKIP240.md

 The cost of writing a rent timestamp to the trie is an unavoidable accounting cost of implementing storage rent.
 Lacking data to perform an accurate cost-benefit analysis, we adopt a heuristic and conservative approach.

 The cost of *updating* a value in a storage cell is 5000 gas (`SSTORE`).
-Meanwhile, a *value-transferring* `CALL` costs 9000 gas, which apart from a call stipend of 2300 gas, must also cover the cost of *two* account updates (the caller's and callee's).
+Meanwhile, a *value-transferring* call costs 12000 gas, which apart from a call stipend of 2300 gas, must also cover the cost of *two* account updates (the caller's and callee's).
 Thus, for account nodes and storage cells, the cost or re-writing data to state trie is around 4000 or 5000 gas.
-The cost for writing contract code to the trie is much higher - about 200 gas *per byte* is charged for `CREATE`.
+The cost for writing contract code to the trie is much higher.
+For example, when deploying a contract using `CREATE`, the cost writing bytecode to the state is 200 gas *per byte* (500K for a contract of size 25KB).

-However, larger thresholds decrease the frequency with which rent is collected, which lowers the informativeness of the rent timestamp.
+However, larger thresholds decrease the frequency with which rent is collected, which lowers the informativeness (e.g. for cache priority) of the rent timestamp.
 So, we propose a smaller value of 2500 gas for storage cells and account nodes.
 This value corresponds to their approximate annual rent.
 For the rental cap, we use 5000 gas, which is what the rent would be if an account or storage cell remains untouched for 2 years.
 For contract code, we set the threshold higher, at 15,000 gas with a cap of 30,000 gas.
 Trying to spread the storage rent for a contract across many users (for "fairness") would require too many trie updates.

 ## Backwards Compatibility

 As already mentioned, this change needs a hard fork.
 In most cases, increasing the `gaslimit` should enough to account for rent payments.
 RPC method to `estimate_gas` will provide reasonable guidance.
 However, there can be some breaking changes.

 *Value-transferring* `CALL`s cost 9000 gas.
-From this 9000, an amount 2300 gas is subtracted as a *call stipend* and passed to the *receiving* contract.
+On top of this 9000, an amount 2300 gas is subtracted as a *call stipend* and passed to the *receiving* contract.
 The stipend is intended to cover the cost for logging the value transfer.
 If the receiving contract performs any  `BAL` or `SLOAD` operations as part of logging, and if enough rent has accumulated in those accounts or storage cells, then some CALLs may fail.

 Contracts that make CALLs to external contacts with specific gas limits can also fail.
 Such patterns have been discouraged for quite some time now, at least since EIP-150, which increased awareness that gas costs can change  and developers should not make their execution logic rely on the gas schedule.